-Before they forced into residential schools by Recruiters–Dimaline’s dystopian articulation of the Indian Agent–these two men, Miigwaans and Isaac, were a happily married couple.
-Flashbacks throughout the novel readily establish this, which makes the scene of their reunification that much more moving and emotional.
+Before they were forced into residential schools by “Recruiters” (Dimaline’s dystopian articulation of the Indian Agent) Miigwaans and Isaac were a happily married couple.
+Flashbacks throughout the novel lovingly establish this, which makes the scene of their eventual reunification all the more moving and emotional.
 Throughout the narrative, Dimaline also makes clear that both men also believe that the other is dead, killed in the schools that stole them away from one another.
-Miigwaans even wears an amulet, which he believes holds his husband’s remains, around his neck as a means to remember him.
-He refers to this amulet as his heart, gesturing to the grief and melancholia that still permeates his loss.
-The imagery that Dimaline builds around this single instance of the word reconciliation, here articulated as a verb, is guttural and provocative.
+Miigwaans even wears an amulet, which he believes to hold his husband’s remains, around his neck as a means to remember him.
+He refers to this amulet as his heart, gesturing to the grief and melancholia that still permeates Isaac’s loss.
+The imagery that Dimaline builds around this single instance of the word “reconciliation,” conjugated here as a verb, is guttural and provocative.
 It speaks to the intensity of being reunited with a loved one who is presumed lost; a family member who is being mourned and grieved and is now returned from the dead:

 [Isaac] slowed to a walk now, the welcoming party and the new comers falling in behind.
 He slowed all his movements, as if focusing his eyes and reconciling what they saw took motion from his muscles.
 I heard a sound like an echo turned inside out, and then Miig, who had been standing still, trying to see, to understand, under the blue smoke of moonlight, finally took a step forward.[i]

 “Like an echo turned inside out.”
-I find myself captivated by this phrase and what it might mean for our understanding of reconciliation.
+I find myself captivated by this phrase and what it might mean for our understanding of reconciliation in the present moment.
 The echo Dimaline describes here is not a reconciliation of words, or of policies; nor is it a reconciliation of settlers and Indigenous peoples, which is how the word is primarily mobilized by Canadian politicians.
-What is at stake in this single instance of the word, is a reconciliation of Truths: of knowing as certain the genocide inflicted by residential schools while at the same time being held in the gaze of a loved one who was forced into those schools.
+What is at stake in this single instance of the word is, rather, a reconciliation of Truths: of 1) knowing as certain the genocide inflicted by residential schools while at the same time 2) being held in the gaze of a loved one who was forced into those schools.
 It is a reconciliation built on love and care and grief and mourning.
 But, perhaps most importantly, the echo of reconciliation that Dimaline ends her novel with is a reconciliation of surviours.
-Outside of the colonial gaze, outside of the multifarious meanings that have been layered onto the word in the wake of the Truth and Reconciliation Commission, reconciliation here is established as the domain of Indigenous peoples and the resurgence with which they will rebuild in the wake of the apocalypse.
+Outside of the colonial gaze, outside of the multifarious meanings that have been layered onto the word “reconciliation” in the wake of the Truth and Reconciliation Commission, reconciliation here is established as the domain of Indigenous peoples and the resurgence with which they will rebuild in the wake of the apocalypse.

 Reconciliation is a troubling word.
-According to Roy Brooks, writing on the prevalence of reparations politics as they emerge out of the Cold War, “we have clearly entered what can be called the ‘Age of Apology.’”
-Speaking as a Canadian, Brooks may very well have chosen the most apt designation for our current epoch.
+According to Roy Brooks, writing on the prevalence of reparations politics as they emerged out of the Cold War, “we have clearly entered what can be called the ‘Age of Apology.’”
+From a Canadian perspective, Brooks may very well have chosen the most apt designation for the current political epoch.
 As Mitch Miyagawa points out, with reference to the numerous apologies offered by the state since 2006, Canada is a “sorry state.”
-But the overt repetition of what has become a part of Canada’s core political vernacular: “acknowledgement, apology, redress, forgiveness, and reconciliation,” the concepts I structure the chapters of my book around, may have also evacuated those words of their meaning.
+But the overt repetition of what has become a part of Canada’s core political vernacular: “acknowledgement, apology, redress, forgiveness, and reconciliation,” may have also evacuated those words of their meaning.

 So, what can dystopian speculative fiction tell us about reconciliation and its failure?
-Well, for one thing, in the way that it calls back to us from the future, dystopia amplifies the socio-political concerns of the present by reflecting them into the future.
+Well, for one thing, in the way that it calls back to us from the future, dystopian fiction amplifies the socio-political concerns of the present by reflecting them into the future.
 Grace Dillon argues that speculative fiction, when taken up by Indigenous authors, has the “capacity to envision Native futures, indigenous hopes, and dreams recovered by rethinking the past in a new framework.”
-Responding to Dillon’s assertion, I argue that The Marrow Thieves recovers the narrative of reconciliation through what Gayatri Spivak identifies as “the a-venir of a history not written”–that is the forthcoming (or the echo) of a past in the future tense.
-In doing so, it compels us to rethink and reorient reconciliation is currently developing, out of Canada, in the age of apology.
+Responding to and building on Dillon’s assertion, I argue that The Marrow Thieves recovers the narrative of reconciliation through what Gayatri Spivak identifies as “the a-venir of a history not written”–that is the forthcoming (or the echo) of a past in the future tense.
+In doing so, it compels us to rethink and reorient reconciliation as it is currently developing (and failing), out of Canada, in the age of apology.

-In the sense that it is currently being defined by settler governments, The Marrow Thieves is not a “reconciliation” novel per se—by which I mean it does not advance an agenda concerned with enmity relations and the Judeo-Christian forgiveness imperative.
+In the sense that it is currently being defined by settler governments, The Marrow Thieves is not a “reconciliation” novel per se—by which I mean it does not advance an agenda concerned with enmity relations or the Judeo-Christian forgiveness imperative.
 Nor does it does not contend with the history of reconciliation and the TRC as it develops out of South America and South Africa; nor can it be defined as a “humanist” narrative, in the sense that its primary goal is not provoke empathy in settler audiences or to make universalist claims about the human experience.
 The Marrow Thieves cannot be read programmatically.
 By which I mean it does not provide a formula that will allow us, to quote Schedule ‘N,’ of the TRC mandate, to “put the events of the past behind us.”
 Indeed, as I hope to illustrate here, The Marrow Thieves locates the past squarely in the future, demanding that we address history as an ever-receding horizon.
 In order to read The Marrow Thieves as a reconciliation novel, then, we need to read it as a consequence—as an echo—of our current political moment.
 In this sense, I read The Marrow Thieves as productively antithetical to Schedule ‘N,’ insofar as it puts the past squarely and unavoidable in the future yet to come.

 To be clear, the critique of reconciliation I want to undertake via Dimaline is not an indictment of reconciliation writ large.
-With a history that spreads, geographically, across the globe and, temporally, back to the Nuremburg trials, the word is far too dense for that.
+With a history that spreads, geographically, across the globe and, temporally, back to at least the Nuremberg trials, the word is far too dense for that.
 Too loaded.
-Too problematic.
+Too reverberant.
 Rejecting reconciliation wholesale also risks eliding the fact that it was initially called for, as I have already indicated, by residential school surviours.
-We have, in any critique of reconciliation, a duty to attend to the voices that reconciliation claims to redress, even as we seek to illustrate the violence of the systems they are made to work within.
+We have, in any critique of reconciliation, a duty to attend to the people and communities that reconciliation claims to redress, even as we seek to illustrate the violence of the systems they are made to work within.
 Righteous scepticism, however well-intended, risks further obscuring survivor voices.